riganti/dotvvm/dotnetSummer.md

 Open the `src/DotVVM.sln` solution in Visual Studio, or open the `src` folder in VS Code.
 Set `Samples/DotVVM.Samples.BasicSamples.AspNetCore` as a startup project and launch it.
 It should just work.
 If it does not, feel free to ask.
 For VS Code try to my [launch.json](https://gist.github.com/exyi/860821793b617b3ed0c9c9bb91157111) and [tasks.json](https://gist.github.com/exyi/3055cd3cec7d246475d660d1ec82a7fd).
 You can also try to rebuild `Tests/DotVVM.Framework.Tests.Common` project and run the unit/integration tests - it should complete in few seconds, everything should be green. :)

-Almost everying is in the `DotVVM.Framework` project, except few base interfaces and attributes in `DotVVM.Core` (so you don't have to reference entire dotvvm framework in a bussiess layer of the application, if you just want suppress serialization of certain fields).
+Almost everything is in the `DotVVM.Framework` project, except few base interfaces and attributes in `DotVVM.Core` (so you don't have to reference entire dotvvm framework in a business layer of the application, if you just want suppress serialization of certain fields).

-The OWIN and ASP.NET Core integration is splited in two projects called `DotVVM.Framework.Hosting.AspNetCore` and `...Owin`, so you don't have to reference Owin in your AspNetCore project and vice versa.
+The OWIN and ASP.NET Core integration is split in two projects called `DotVVM.Framework.Hosting.AspNetCore` and `...Owin`, so you don't have to reference Owin in your AspNetCore project and vice versa.

 `DotVVM.Compiler` project is a command line application that can be used for view precompilation and is used by our VS Extension to dump configuration from the project after the DotvvmStartup has run.